 We started with two different sized boxes.
 Big box of granola bars from Costco and Girl Scout Cookies (Tagalongs, YUM!).

 The best part of our robot was that we decided to make it double-sided.
-Andy's artwork is on one side of the robot and Luke's is on the other, but since there is eyes on both sides, no one is fighting over whose artwork was put on the front of the robot.
+My oldest’s artwork is on one side of the robot and my youngest’s is on the other, but since there is eyes on both sides, no one is fighting over whose artwork was put on the front of the robot.
 Sneaky, I know!
-Here are my boys sitting with their robot, Luke's side on front.
-(As you can see, Andy was more interested in acting silly than giving a smile.
-Lol)

 We covered the head completely with foil.
 I showed the boys how to wrap it like a present and then we taped the sides.
 For the eyes we decided to use plastic Easter eggs.
 I just split them in half and put one half on one side and the other half on the other side.
 We used a black permanent marker to draw the pupils on the eggs.